What worries the aviation MRO companies today?

 Cybersecurity

 Cybersecurity has become a global problem, with implications in a number of different industries.
 Experts estimate that there are around 300,000 professional hackers worldwide, costing global economies more than half a trillion US dollars annually.
-The MRO industry, with access to major airlines and engine component parts makers, makes a perfect target.
-While MROs themselves might only be an entry point, their position in the large, intricate and global supply chain of airlines makes it possible to go through them to cause real damage—potentially even to international commerce.
+With access to major airlines and engine component parts makers, the MRO industry makes a perfect target.
+While MROs themselves might only be an entry point, their position in the large, intricate, and global supply chain of airlines makes it possible to go through them to cause real damage—potentially even to international commerce.
 While the carriers and OEMs may sometimes be the ultimate targets of the cybercriminals, hackers may decide that access through a vendor in the MRO supply chain may be easier to achieve.
-Ultimately, MROs will need to closely consider their cyber security—not just for their own sake, but for the industry and global economy as a whole.
+Ultimately, MROs must closely consider their cyber security—not just for their own sake, but for the industry and global economy.

 Geopolitical Instability